dibsyhq/dibsy-react-js/README.md

 Default: `undefined`

-Custom style for the input.
+Custom style for the card inputs.

 ## License